microsoft/real-time-blend-demo/README.md

 This project uses the Nuget Automatic Package Restore that was introduced in Nuget 2.7.
 For this reason you must have Nuget 2.7 or later, otherwise building the project will fail.

-To update your Nuget Package Manager installation in Visual Studio Express to the latest version, go to Tools -> Extensions and Updates -> Updates -> Visual Studio Gallery and see if there is a Nuget update available.
+To update your Nuget Package Manager installation:

+1. Open Visual Studio Express for Windows Phone
+2. From the menu, navigate to Tools, Extensions and Updates, Updates, Visual Studio Gallery
+3. Check if there is a Nuget update available and if yes, install it.

 For more information on Nuget see: http://docs.nuget.org/docs/reference/package-restore